Gustavo Leal (football manager): Assistant roles

 While he was coaching the Fluminense youth team, Leal was invited to join the Brazil national under-20 team, managed by André Jardine, as an assistant.
 He would subsequently go on to advise the under-23 team, for which he was part of the squad that participated in the 2020 Summer Olympics, winning the gold medal.

 In February 2022, after Jardine was appointed as manager of the Mexican team Atlético San Luis, Leal was selected as the club's technical assistant.

 Atlético San Luis

 In June 2023, after Jardine was hired as the head coach of Club América, Leal was convinced by Atlético San Luis to remain at the team and become the head coach, being announced as their manager on 20 June.
 He was sacked on 29 April 2024, after the end of the 2024 Clausura tournament.

 Everton Viña del Mar

 On 13 December 2024, Leal moved to Chile and was presented as manager of Everton de Viña del Mar.
 He was dismissed the following 10 March, after being eliminated in the 2025 Copa Sudamericana and having poor league results.

+Tlaxcala

+On 19 January 2026, Leal was announced as the new manager of the Mexican team Tlaxcala F.C., which competes in the Liga de Expansión MX.
+At the end of the 2025–26 season, he requested to leave the club due to an offer from Atlético Ottawa.

+Atlético Ottawa

+On 17 July 2026, Leal signed with the Canadian Premier League team Atlético Ottawa, sister team of Atlético San Luis, which he had managed between 2023 and 2024.